You might be the new person in charge of hospitality ministries, or the pastor responsible for preparing your welcome ministries.

 Q. How is the quality of the sound?

 The quality of sound is dependent on several factors outside of my control.
-Generally, sound is not an issue, but failures have occurred.
+Generally, the sound is not an issue, but failures have occurred.
 I work via cellphone with your technical person to get service restored, typically within a few minutes.